Using dotMemory Command-Line Profiler

 get-snapshot- instantly get snapshot of a running app.

-attach- attach the profiler to a running app and get snapshots by condition, using the API, or by sending commands to stdin.
+attach- attach to a running app and get snapshots by condition, using the API, or by sending commands to stdin.

 start- start an app and get snapshots by condition, using the API, or by sending commands to stdin.